Shany B. from New York

 Keep taking the right steps in the right direction and take things one day at a time.
 Listen to your Lyme doctor and make sure you have trust in them.
 There are many different treatments and it is important not to compare treatments.
 At the same time, it is important to connect with others recovering from Lyme.
 I have found support on social media, and I am grateful.
 Because this is a disease that no one truly understands unless they are going through it, it’s important to get that support any way you can.
 While my husband and some family members try, they still do not get it and I still feel lonely with the disease unless I reach out to other patients with Lyme Disease.

 Fun fact time!
-What is something that you like to do?
+What is something that you like to do in your free time?

 RUN!
 I have been running for 9 years, after my 4th child was born.
 And I haven’t stopped since...I ran through all 9 months of my last pregnancy (5th) up until 2 days before delivery!
 Running is my passion and my mind/body/soul connection like no other.
 I have run many races - even during treatment, and next up is the NYC marathon.